tustin2121/James_Somerton_Transcripts/_videos/VoHYZUj43K4.md

-ascribing absolute values of good or evil is to reject the range of experience that life has to offer the more we cling to absolutes in anything in life the more we can sign ourselves to a path with no way to turn around or change course that's what Aaron did he decided that the greater good was worth trapping himself on a doomed road that would only end in his premature death that's what hatred does to people hatred traps you hatred removes your options hatred takes away your freedom and it tricks you into thinking those you hate are the ones who have taken your freedom away and like the characters in Attack on Titan we exist in a world so full of hatred that it's hard not to get mired in it sometimes it's our job to reject hate and those who propagate it not to hate them in return but to pity them they've let their intolerance control their
+ascribing absolute values of good or evil is to reject the range of experience that life has to offer the more we cling to absolutes in anything in life the more we can sign ourselves to a path with no way to turn around or change course that's what Eren did he decided that the greater good was worth trapping himself on a doomed road that would only end in his premature death that's what hatred does to people hatred traps you hatred removes your options hatred takes away your freedom and it tricks you into thinking those you hate are the ones who have taken your freedom away and like the characters in *Attack on Titan* we exist in a world so full of hatred that it's hard not to get mired in it sometimes it's our job to reject hate and those who propagate it not to hate them in return but to pity them they've let their intolerance control their